ManFrom36/ManFrom36/README.md

 - 👋 Hi, I’m @ManFrom36
+-
-- 👀 I’m interested in create apps for remote management for all OS
+- 👀 I’m interested in create remote management apps for all OS

 <!---
 ManFrom36/ManFrom36 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.